HCL-TECH-SOFTWARE/dx-docker-compose/README.md

       - ./volumes/core/wp_profile:/opt/HCL/wp_profile
 ```

-**Note:** By applying the above change, your any change you do in DX Core will only be persisted in the running Docker container.
+> **_NOTE:_** By applying the above change, your any change you do in DX Core will only be persisted in the running Docker container.
 Your changes will be lost as soon as the container is stopped.

 ## Starting the environment